20 Years Since the Promise of the World Summit Outcome

 The Responsibility to Protect in Theory and Practice Series is a series of biennial international interdisciplinary conferences established by the Faculty of Law, University of Ljubljana, Slovenia.
 The series is devoted exclusively to the principle of the Responsibility to Protect (R2P/RtoP), with the objective to create an opportunity for scholars and practitioners to engage in an interdisciplinary academic debate on the theoretical and practical implications of the principle.
 The conferences are organised as a forum where international experts and researchers have the opportunity to participate in a discourse on issues related to R2P and its applicability in practice.

 Since 2013, the conference has been hosted by the Faculty of Law at the University of Ljubljana.
 Edge Hill University hosted a special anniversary event in 2021, online, during the COVID-19 pandemic.
-This year, the conference will be co-organised by the two universities and hosted by the International Justice and Human Rights Centre, Edge Hill University, bringing together colleagues from around the world for a special event to mark 20 years since the 2005 World Summit Outcome.
+This year, the conference will bring together colleagues from around the world for a special event to mark 20 years since the 2005 World Summit Outcome.

-The conference website www.R2Pconference.com will provide details on how to travel to Liverpool, the conference venues, and further recommendations on accommodation in due course.
+The conference website www.R2Pconference.com will provide further details on the conference venues, and further recommendations on accommodation in due course.
 Registration will open in the coming weeks, and so please check back on this page for the latest updates, or register for updates above to be added to our list for the latest information.

 Dr Vasilka Sancin